July 16, 2024

 Sealing and Protection

-: Sealing locks in the color and protects the concrete from wear, stains, and weather damage.
+The necessity of sealing stained concrete: Sealing locks in the color and protects the concrete from wear, stains, and weather damage.
 Without a sealer, the stain can fade and wear away quickly.

 Types of sealers compatible with water-based stains: